Te Tiriti o Waitangi

 Cultural Safety Training

-if your organisation is interested in cultural safety training please contact SociaLink on email@example.com
+If your organisation is interested in cultural safety training, please contact SociaLink: firstname.lastname@example.org

 Run training in Cultural Competency and in the Treaty of Waitangi.

 290 Old Taupo Road, Rotorua.

 A Kaupapa Māori approach seeks positive outcomes for the collective of the whānau, hapū (subtribe) and iwi (tribal groupings).
 It is a holistic approach that asserts Māori language and cultural values.
 The recognition of Māori epistemologies, rights and practices of how Māori view the world is fundamental to the survival of Māori indigenous identity.
 The need to raise a critical voice and action Māori concerns in regards to Te Tiriti o Waitangi is pertinent to Kaupapa Māori, especially when resources are consistently diminishing.